Firtha/Tezos-Ligo_DevEnv/README.md

 Use this VM with an associated Github project, covering contracts, migrations and test folders.

-The importWorkFolders.sh script can be easily modify in order to import your project into the truffle project inside the VM.
+The importWorkFolders.sh script updates the content of the truffle project (contracts, migrations and test files), inside the VM, with the content of your shared folder.